FlashDrag/library-management-system/README.md

   If the book value not found, the user will be notified that no books match the entered value in the selected specific field column and then returned to field selection.

-  If the user removes some copies of a book, and the book has some copies left, the book will be updated in the `stock` worksheet and the updated book will be displayed to the user.
+  If the user removes some copies of a book, and the book has some copies left, the book will be updated in the `stock` worksheet and the updated book will be displayed to the user with the full information about the book, updated number of copies and number of row in the `stock` worksheet.

 <details><summary>Remove book</summary>